 What should you consider when choosing your products?
 Here are our top three tips!

 1. Start Small

 As Mrs Bow Tie did, start small and simple as you get your product list off the ground.
 Adding too many products upfront will not only add extra admin costs every step of the way – from product photo shoots to web setup – but it can add complications when you first launch.
-Complications can affect the service you give, and as a new store in a very competitive market, customer service, or the lack thereof, can make or break your business.
+Complications can affect the service you give, and as a new store in a very competitive market, great customer service and the appropriate helpdesk software to deliver it, or the lack thereof, can make or break your clothing line business.

 2. Think Ahead

 As we know, fashion and clothing fads are ever-changing.
 Choose stable products at first that can be easily changed to suit the changing styles, such as bow ties or t-shirts as shown above.
 If you do decide to go more mainstream fashion, plan for the changing styles by creating a store that adapts, such as dropshipping orders, which will ensure you’re not stuck with unsellable stock.
 Ultimately, in the clothing game, there will always be shifts, so success will depend on your ability to think ahead and be innovative and creative in dealing with the changes.